guardiankey/guardiankey-plugin-glpi/README.md

 ## 🙋 Support

-This plugin was developed by [Your Name / Company].
+This plugin was developed by GuardianKey Cybersecurity.
 For support or questions, contact:

 - Email: contact@guardiankey.io